Practical guide to booking, financial controls and growth strategies for clinics, veterinarians and animal care practices

 Revenue recognition and payment posting

-Veterinary practices have to keep track of mixed payments: they take payments in person and make commercial deposits, accept online forms of payment, submit for insurance reimbursements, receive monthly fees from clients with recurring wellness plans.
+Veterinary practices have to keep track of mixed payments: They take payments in person and make commercial deposits, accept online forms of payment, submit for insurance reimbursements, receive monthly fees from clients with recurring wellness plans.
 Apply your payments to the correct invoices right away, and process refunds or discounts as separate entries.
 For multi-service visits, separate out billable items so that services and product sales can be tracked separately in reports.

 Pharmacy and supplies inventory management